Rhettburnham/roofing-co/FONT_PANEL_DOCUMENTATION.md

 ## Overview

-The Font Panel system provides a comprehensive way to manage fonts across all blocks in the TopStickyEditPanel.
+The Font Panel system provides a comprehensive way to manage fonts across all blocks in the BottomStickyEditPanel.
 It features a dropdown menu with categorized fonts, live preview with "ABC abc" display, and seamless integration with existing block configurations.

 ## Components